-To date, you have not responded to the Department's audit request, which is viewed as a refusal to cooperate with its audit.
+To date, you have not responded to the Department's audit request and failed to submit the required documentation, which is viewed as a refusal to cooperate with its audit.

 Because you failed to respond to OEMS's repeated audit requests, OEMS opened an investigation to determine whether you qualified for EMT recertification.
 Pursuant to N.J.A.C.
 8:40A-7.5(a), in order for an EMT to gain recertification, he or she must: